Meet Jane Parfrement, Director of upon and Chief Executive of The Staff College

-Hello and welcome to the upon programme, our new development programme for Aspiring and New Directors of Children’s Services (DCS).
-I was a DCS for 15 years and I’m very privileged to be the Programme Director for upon and Principal of the Staff College.
+Hello and welcome to the upon programme, our development programme for Aspiring and New Directors of Children’s Services (DCS).
+I was a senior officer in Local Government for 14 years, the last 5 of those as DCS in Derbyshire, and have almost 30 years experience in Children’s Services.
+I am very privileged to be the Director of upon and Chief Executive of the Staff College.

 Directors of Children’s Services have been around since 2005, working with their political counterparts, the Lead Members for Children and other corporate and political colleagues.
 Some of those original DCSs are still serving.
 Whilst there have been changes over time, the role is unique in local government as the champion for all children and young people in the local place.